peted70/video-similarity/README.md

 ![Postman](./images/postman.png)

 This sample represents a [node.js application running in an Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=v2#node-version-and-package-management).
+It uses [video-hash](https://www.npmjs.com/package/video-hash) npm package to generate a perceptual hash for an input video file.
 The function will accept an HTTP POST with the body set as follows:

 ```json
 {